Starkit

 I should have probably checked how much carbon fiber rods flex at different diameters before starting the CAD model.
 It's really bad at 3mm.
 I've changed most rods to 5mm which should work a lot better.

 With this I've finished making the leg deployment mechanism.
 Next, I'll make the part for holding the upper motor and TVC servos.
-I also plan on prototyping servo attachments soon to make sure the friction from the bolts is strong enough to hold a servo in place.

 Time spent: 2h